Sign Language: Towards Sign Understanding for Robot Autonomy: Task

 \section{Task}

-We introduce the problem of understanding navigational signs~\cite{gibson2009pap, wang2023thesis}.
-These are structural scene elements that provide cues about the relative locations of places with respect to the ego-agent, thus enabling wayfinding.
-Such scenes typically contain two main types of cues, which we seek to extract: \textbf{(i)} locational cues identifying the current location; \textbf{(ii)} directional cues specifying relative directions to a particular location.
-We decompose navigational sign understanding into the subtasks of \textit{detecting} and \textit{recognizing} such signs.

-The \textbf{navigational sign detection} task is to identify all navigational signs in the agent's observations.
-Specifically, it takes a single RGB image as input and predicts the set of 2D bounding boxes $\setbbox{}=\{\signbbox{}_1,\dots,\signbbox{}_N\}$ corresponding to the $N$ navigational signs.

-The \textbf{navigational sign recognition} task is to parse a navigational sign into a list of locations and their corresponding relative directions.
-Navigational signs typically contain three elements: \textbf{(E1)} text, \textbf{(E2)} symbols and \textbf{(E3)} directional arrows, as depicted in \figref{fig:motivation}. \textbf{E1}, \textbf{E2} often denote locations, while \textbf{E3} is paired with specific locations and indicates the immediate direction to follow to reach these locations.
-Concretely, we formulate navigational cues as tuples, each specifying a location and associated direction.
-Recognition is a many-to-one bipartite graph matching problem between the set of parsed locations (\textbf{E1}, \textbf{E2}) and the set of parsed directions (\textbf{E3}).
-Generally, each location is only associated with a single direction while a single directional arrow on a sign may be used to indicate directions for multiple locations, requiring a many-to-one mapping from locations to directions.

-Given an RGB image and a bounding box specifying the sign $n$, $\signbbox{}_n$, the recognition task is to parse the set of navigational cues in the specified sign, $\setcues{}_n = \{(\signplace{}_1, \signlabel{}_1, \signdir{}_1),\dots,(\signplace{}_T, \signlabel{}_T, \signdir{}_T)\}$. $\signplace{}_t$ is a location from the sign, with all locations represented with textual labels. $\signlabel{}_t$ specifies if the location was represented in the sign as \texttt{text} (\textbf{E1}) or \texttt{symbol} (\textbf{E2}). $\signdir{}_t$ is a category label specifying the immediate direction toward $\signplace{}_t$.
-As the majority of signs use mainly eight cardinal directions, the set of valid directions consist of these eight directions (\eg{} \texttt{straight}, \texttt{straight-right}) and the \texttt{None} direction, which indicates that the navigational cue is purely locational, without any directional information.
-Overall, a navigational sign serves to convey semantic information about places and directions.
-Thus we are mainly concerned with extracting the \textit{semantic content} of the sign rather than \textit{geometric} aspects (\eg{} position of text labels, bounding boxes).
+We introduce the task of \textbf{navigational sign understanding}, which extracts \textit{navigational cues} from signs.
+Given an input RGB image, we seek to first \textit{detect} navigational signs, then to \textit{recognize} the navigational cues in each sign.
+A navigational cue is a specific location indicated on the sign, and the direction associated with it.
+Specifically, the two subtasks of navigational sign understanding are:

+\textbf{Navigational sign detection:} To identify all navigational signs in a given RGB image input, $I$.
+The output is $\setbbox = \{\signbbox_1,\dots,\signbbox_N\}$, where $\signbbox_n$ is a 2D bounding box of a navigational sign in $I$.
+Specifically, navigational signs should be signs containing \textit{both} location and direction information, thus excluding signs only containing locational information like room identification signs on doors.

+\textbf{Navigational sign recognition:} To extract the set of navigational cues in an input navigational sign.
+The input sign is represented as an image crop $I_n$.
+The set of navigational cues for a given sign indicating $M$ locations is: